All in the Family: Hill tribes and Elephants

-Change to a typical Thai farmer’s dress and join them in their favourite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
 There are plenty of photo opportunities.
-You will learn about the Asian elephant, an animal which is unfortunately under threat of extinction.
+You will learn about the Asian elephant, an animal that is unfortunately under threat of extinction.
 We will enjoy lunch at the camp.

 A gentle Trek to the Karen Village

 After lunch, it is a short drive to the starting point of the trek.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 This afternoon we will walk mostly uphill.
 We will follow a high mountain trail along a sparkling stream with crystal clear water until we reach a camp beside a waterfall.
 Here we will stay for a while, enjoying a swim in the cold pool.
 After this, we will trek further up the mountain to the first Karen village.
 Here we will stop for a chat and say hello to the many pig.
 Then we are set for the final stage to the Karen village where we will spend the night.

 After arrival in the Karen village where we will spend the night, your guide will introduce you to your host for tonight.
 You can explore the village while he starts to prepare dinner.
 You are welcome to help him with cooking.
 We also encourage you to practice some Karen language with your host after dinner while your guide.